 Please make check payable to “Michigan State University” and include the name of the fund you wish to support on the memo line of your check.

-Mention the name of the fund you wish to support and provide your credit card number, amount of gift and desired designation.
+Mention the name of the fund you wish to support and provide your credit card number and gift amount.